Margaritaville at Sea Islander: Margaritaville at Sea

 The sale of Costa Atlantica to Margaritaville at Sea was confirmed on 16 October 2023 by Carnival Corporation.
 On 4 December, Margaritaville at Sea revealed that the ship would receive a total makeover before entering service in June 2024.
 All 1,100 staterooms would be refurbished, as well as the ship's atrium, lido deck and restaurants.
 Familiar features that debuted on Margaritaville at Sea Paradise would also be featured.
 Renamed Margaritaville at Sea Islander, the ship began a four-month refit in January 2024 at the Harland & Wolff shipyard, Belfast.

-Margaritaville at Sea Islander left Belfast on 19 May 2024 for Tampa, Florida, and commenced her first cruise on 14 June, starting her programme of alternating 4- and 5-night cruises from Tampa, Florida to Key West, Florida, then Cozumel and Progreso, Yucatán in Mexico.
+Margaritaville at Sea Islander left Belfast on 19 May 2024 for Tampa, Florida, and commenced her first cruise on 14 June, starting her programme of alternating 4- and 5-night cruises from Tampa to Key West, then Cozumel and Progreso, Yucatán in Mexico.
 The ship's godmother is Savannah Buffett, daughter of Margaritaville founder Jimmy Buffett.